Linkgls/Linsheng-Linkgls-intern-repo/Milestones_3/git_understanding.md

 - **After all, what surprised you while testing these commands?**
   I was pleasantly surprised by the level of precision and efficiency these commands offer.
   Ease of fine-grained operation: git checkout main could restore only one file.
-And git cherry-pick <commit> could restore one commit.
+And git cherry-pick could restore one commit.
 These commands provides plenty of different level of file changes for projects.

 ---